 Signing Out

 Period 1-5: Students are only allowed to sign out if urgent appointments cannot be made at any other time.
 You must seek the permission of teachers by completing the tutor notification form.
 Without this form, absence will be regarded as breaking your contract of attendance.

 Knowledge of absence the day before: Complete the process as above.
-Notification forms should have details of where you will be; name of place and telephone number, NOT simply 'DENTIST'.
+Notification forms should have details of where vou will be; name of place and telephone number, NOT simply 'DENTIST'.

 Leaving the premises

 HEALTH and SAFETY warning.

 Students must not leave the premises without completing the 'Notification to Tutor' form and signing out!
 Students who leave the premises and contravene our Health and Safety rules endanger lives.
 This is a more significant issue than not attending lessons.
 Unless given permission, or on a verified trip, students must be on site at all times.
 Short trips to the local shops are not allowed in this time.

-DRESS CODE

-The dress code is about appearance and attitude.
+DRESS CODE The dress code is about appearance and attitude.
 You are expected to dress in accord with a place of work.
-All Sixth Form students are required to wear a suit and adhere to the following:

-Unsuitable Clothing

-- Jeans or denim style clothing or tracksuits/ leggings or leggings type wear. - Shorts / 3⁄4 length trousers for male students.or shorts above the knee for female students. - T- shirts, sports tops or writing on tops (a small sized logo is acceptable but not preferred). - Trainers or hybrid trainers/ canvas shoes/ casual shoes/flip flops. - Outdoor hats, hoods or jackets should not be worn inside the building. - Skirts MUST be close to knee length.
-Short skirts are not allowed.
+All Sixth Form students are required to wear formal business wear and adhere to the following: Unsuitable Clothing - O Jeans or denim style clothing or tracksuits/ leggings or leggings type wear. - O Shorts, $\frac{3}{4}$ length trousers for male students or shorts above the knee for female students. - 0 T- shirts, sports tops or writing on tops (a small sized logo is acceptable but not preferred). - O Trainers or hybrid trainers/ canvas shoes/ casual shoes/flip flops. - O Outdoor hats, hoods or jackets should not be worn inside the building. - O Skirts MUST be close to knee length.
+Short skirts are not allowed. - O Hoodies are banned!

-Suitable Clothing

-- Fully buttoned shirts for males and plain tops for females. - Sixth Form Tie (gentlemen). - Black, or dark coloured, trousers, suits, skirts. - Shoes, sandals, boots. - Dance/Sports students must bring kit with them, not to be worn all day around school.
+Suitable Clothing - 0 Fully buttoned shirts for males and plain tops for females. - 0 Sixth Form Tie (gentlemen). - 0 Black, or dark coloured, trousers, suits, skirts. - 0 Shoes, sandals, boots. - O Dance/Sports students must bring kit with them, not to be worn all day around school.

-Mobile Phones

 Sixth Form may use mobile phones only in the sixth form area, outside of scheduled lessons.
 They must not be used whilst walking around the school building or grounds.
 In order to set an example to younger students, it is vital that this is adhered to.
 Failure to do so will result in disciplinary consequences.
+Mobile Phones

-SIXTH FORM SUCCESS

-Enjoy the challenges, be positive and make a commitment to your study.
+SIXTH FORM SUCCESS Enjoy the challenges, be positive and make a commitment to your study.
 The rewards will be great!

-Success requires you do take an active part in your own learning.
+Success requires you to take an active part in your own learning.
 Tutors and subject tutors will support you and give you feedback on the progress you are making.
 Remember to talk through ideas and plan your time effectively.

-Organise Your Time

-Naturally, you want to make the most of your opportunities whilst in the Sixth Form.
+Organise Your Time Naturally, you want to make the most of your opportunities whilst in the Sixth Form.
 Using your time effectively will help you concentrate on your goals and realise your expectations.
+OF MY TIME?

-Personal Action Plan

-You need to translate longterm goals and expectations into everyday activities, and so produce your personal action plan.
+Personal Action Plan You need to translate longterm goals and expectations into everyday activities, and so produce your personal action plan.
 Use schedules to map out your action plan.

-Annual Schedule:

-An annual schedule will provide an overall framework in which to work.

-Weekly Schedule:

-A weekly schedule will identify your regular commitments and the time left to undertake remaining activities.
+Annual Schedule: An annual schedule will provide an overall framework in which to work.
+Weekly Schedule: A weekly schedule will identify your regular commitments and the time left to undertake remaining activities.
 Daily Schedule:

 A daily schedule will help you to plan and re-plan effectively.
 Consider the length of time available; the priorities of work to be done; the type of work to be undertaken; and the amount of consecutive time each task requires.